amansgz/css-coding-bootcamp-testimonials-slider/README.md

 ## The challenge

+The challenge is to build out this landing page and get it looking as close to the design as possible.

-Users should be able to:
+Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
 - Navigate the slider using either their mouse/trackpad or keyboard
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page

 ## Built with